shasha9/Apache-Kafka/README.md

 Steps :

-After downloading binary files of kafka. extract them all into your C:/ drive Copy the path C:/Kafka/bin/windows and add it into environment variables of your pc.
+1.After downloading binary files of kafka. extract them all into your C:/ drive

-You made it !!
+2.Copy the path C:/Kafka/bin/windows and add it into environment variables of your pc.

 You can start with running these commands in terminal kafka and zookeeper server